vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 tests/test_databases_sqlite.py .
 [100%]
 ```

 ## Conclusion

-We couldn't make database test setup through _pytest fixture_ (maybe even
+We couldn't make database test setup with _pytest fixture_ (maybe even
 with `autouse=True`), however **we've achieved tests with rolled back
-transactions trough decorator**, which is quite good enough.
+transactions through decorator**, which is quite good.

-I hope someday we can all use async fixtures and by now _decoration_ is the one
+I hope someday we all can use async fixtures, but by now _decoration_ is one
-of the cleanest methods at the moment.
+of the cleanest methods.

 Source code can be found here:
 [vishes-shell/pytest-asyncio-db-transactions](https://github.com/vishes-shell/pytest-asyncio-db-transactions)